rachit1312/data-analytics-portfolio/README.md

 Welcome to my personal Data Analytics portfolio!
 This repository showcases hands-on projects using **Excel**, **Power BI**, and **Alteryx**, focused on solving real-world business problems.
-📺 I also run a YouTube channel — **Data Gyaan by Rachit** — where I share tutorials and insights to help others learn data skills faster.
+📺 I also run a YouTube channel — **Data Gyan by Rachit** — where I share tutorials and insights to help others learn data skills faster.

 I’m currently expanding into **SQL**, **Python**, and **Cloud Analytics (GCP & Azure)** as part of my journey to become a full-stack data professional.